fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 14. [*shame on me for Perl6 documentation!*](https://github.com/perl6/doc/pull/1601): after the previous PR has been merged I noted that the web page for the *syntax* documentation was rendering wrong: I mispelled a ```head2``` POD title to ```head 2``` and nobody noticed!
 So this is not a real PR that counts, rather a quick and dirty fix for a horrible mistake I did introduced!
+15. [*Perlbrew reverse sorting customization*](https://github.com/gugod/App-perlbrew/pull/575): due to an issue, my previous patch about sorting output could not meet all users' wills, so I added a ```--reverse``` option to allow users to decide how they want the sorting of Perl versions.

 Here you can [check my Hacktoberfest status](https://hacktoberfestchecker.herokuapp.com/?username=fluca1978).